List of Sekirei characters: Shina

 Shina (Shiina (椎菜)) is Yukari's Sekirei.
 He is originally searching for Kusano, with whom he has a very close, sibling-like relationship, despite the fact that his power is the natural opposite of hers.
 His power, while not officially named, allows him to emit an energy wave that instantly disintegrates most forms of matter, including metal, wood, fabric, and even human flesh to a limited degree.
 He met Yukari after he was attacked by Mikogami's Sekirei and was saved by her with assistance from Homura; later, he was finally "winged" by Yukari when Mikogami tried to force him to emerge.
 He shudders at the idea of almost being Mikogami's Sekirei and thinks of Yukari as a bright shining light in his life.
 Like Kusano, Shiina dislikes violence and has expressed extreme remorse for hurting Sekirei he has defeated.
-Due to the overwhelming power of his ability, he is called the "Death God Sekirei" (死神のセキレイ, Shinigami no Sekirei), and he and Yukari they are ironically considered to be the "most evil pair" in the city.
+Due to the overwhelming power of his ability, he is called the "Death God Sekirei" (死神のセキレイ, Shinigami no Sekirei), and he and Yukari are ironically considered to be the "most evil pair" in the city.
 Shiina and Yukari's reputation and power have become so fearsome that they attract the attention of Izumi Higa, who encountered them shortly after they arrived in the North attempting to find the last unwinged Sekirei, hoping it would turn out to be Kusano (who, unknown to them, already had an Ashikabi in Minato), but was later revealed to be Kagari/Homura.
 Higa captured them and tried to coerce Shiina into working for him by making Shiina believe that Yukari loved Higa and not him, but they both escaped.
 His only known attack is World's End Garden (ワールド・エンド・ガーデン, Wārudo Endo Gādin) and his Norito is "By the corpse of my contract, rot away the cross of my Ashikabi."
 His name means "Chinquapin Greens", sharing the same plant motif with Kusano.
-He and Kusano finally are reunited aboard the ship Minato during the Third Stage battle for the jinki (with both Minato and Yukari shocked at finding out that they are both Ashikabis), and he and Yukari decide to quit the Sekirei Plan and escape.
+He and Kusano finally are reunited during the Third Stage battle for the jinki (with both Minato and Yukari shocked at finding out that they are both Ashikabis), and he and Yukari decide to quit the Sekirei Plan and escape.
 In the course of his relationship with Yukari, he becomes less retiring and more of an equal with her, in effect becoming, in her view, "cool".